It’s been almost two years since I last wrote about Ailbe and in that time, that seems so long, yet so short, so much has happened.

 Despite battles with impulse control daily for short periods of time Ailbe continuously surpasses all that was predicted of her diagnosis.

-Ailbe can: dress herself, use the bathroom independently, brush her teeth, comb her hair, make a sandwich, pour a drink, peel her fruit, draw a legible picture, ride a bike, ride a scooter, ride a skateboard, do the monkey bars, swing on a swing, count to 100, blend CVC words, read basic sight words, sing songs, dance, give the best hugs and kisses, use scissors, work the Apple remote 😉, type, use the chromebook, use an iPad, call people, recite her address, city, family full names, knows all colors and shapes, can swim like a fish (always has), loves unconditionally, tell jokes, make her bed, tidy up her toys, manipulate play doh, build towers, play make believe games, help bake/cook, make friends and most importantly Ailbe understands kindness.
+Ailbe can: brush her teeth, comb her hair, help make a sandwich, pour a drink (almost), peel her fruit, draw a legible picture, ride a bike, ride a scooter, ride a skateboard, do the monkey bars, swing on a swing, count to 100, blend CVC words, read basic sight words, sing songs, dance, give the best hugs and kisses, use scissors, work the Apple remote 😉, type, use the chromebook, use an iPad, call people, recite her address, city, family full names, knows all colors and shapes, can swim like a fish (always has), loves unconditionally, tell jokes, manipulate play doh, build towers, play make believe games, make friends and most importantly Ailbe understands kindness.

 Ailbe epitomizes courage, strength and determination.
 She will persevere.
 She always does.